 Getting a stolen bicycle back

 I know it seems hopeless when your bicycle is ripped off.
 But maybe it will steel your resolve to hear that I know two cyclists who had their bicycles stolen in New York City and later recovered them.
-One guy found his in a yard sale two years after he lost it.
+One guy found his in a yard sale two years after he lost it (the guy who wrote his name on the bottom of his seat).
 The other guy walked door-to-door for weeks, passing out fliers and talking to people, until he got a lead and recovered his Raleigh.

 In both cases, the bicycles were found in the same condition they were in before they were stolen.
 I can tell you plenty of stories like this about bicycles that were stolen in Santa Cruz, too—some from readers using the tips in this article.